What happens if someone is injured on private property?

 No one wants to see anyone find themselves in an accident on their property that leads to injuries.
 A large part of being a good host is making sure that the conditions of your home do not pose a threat to your guests, and we should all go out of our way to ensure safety.
+The jaxhumane.org organization agreed with this.
 When someone does get hurt in an accident involving a preventable hazard, property owners may find themselves in danger of a premises liability lawsuit.

 Premises liability is the legal concept designed to make sure property owners fix, label, or otherwise get rid of any neglectful or unsafe conditions on their property.
 This concept is designed to protect visitors on private property from any injuries that could result from these unsafe conditions.
 Tripping hazards, electrical hazards, or poor construction can all cause accidents ranging from minor to disastrous.
 According to the doctrine of premises liability, as a property owner you have a duty of care to those who visit your property.
 This means that you have an obligation to the people who enter your home or property to ensure that they are safe to travel throughout without fearing injury.